 There’s a built-in assumption that most malicious activity is associated with domains out in the wild west of the internet.
 That’s why so much effort is put into protecting external network traffic.
-Everyone wants to make sure that the IP addresses they're connecting to through public DNS servers are legit.
+Everyone wants to make sure that the IP addresses and web pages they're connecting to through public DNS servers are legit.

 To make this happen, security teams put all kinds of filters and firewalls in place to secure external DNS queries.
 They want the ability to monitor, redirect, or simply block that traffic before an outside connection is made.
 They want to check the patterns of DNS queries and guard against the ones which indicate the presence of inappropriate or malicious activity.